neudesic/Document-Intelligence-Platform/README.md

 * [Az Powershell Module](https://docs.microsoft.com/en-us/powershell/azure/install-az-ps?view=azps-2.4.0)
   * You can't have both the AzureRM and Az modules installed for PowerShell 5.1 for Windows at the same time.
 If you need to keep AzureRM available on your system, install the Az module for [PowerShell Core 6.x](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-core-on-windows?view=powershell-6) or later.

-* A subscription key for [Form Recognizer](https://azure.microsoft.com/en-us/services/cognitive-services/form-recognizer/).
+* A subscription to [Form Recognizer](https://azure.microsoft.com/en-us/services/cognitive-services/form-recognizer/).
 Since Form Recognizer is still in Preview, access must be [requested](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRyj5DlT4gqZKgEsfbkRQK5xUMjZVRU02S1k4RUdLWjdKUkNRQVRRTDg1NC4u).
-Once access has been granted, create a form recognizer service and obtain the key.
+Once access has been granted, continue to the [Build](#build) section.

 ## Build